Vote 1 Local Jobs

 Vote 1 Local Jobs was a minor political party in the state of Victoria, Australia.
-It was registered as a political party by the Victorian Electoral Commission on 3 November 2014, in time for the 2014 Victorian state election.
+It was registered as a political party by the Victorian Electoral Commission on 3 November 2014, in time for the 2014 state election.

 Policies and philosophy

 The Vote 1 Local Jobs party is mainly concerned with employment issues in Victoria's Western District.

 The party's key policies at the 2014 election included: